 The Good Work & Mental Wellbeing Lab is hosted on our Fresh Thinking Labs platform, and focuses on how companies can introduce the types of good practice discussed during our webinars.
 Our aim is to build a closed community in which people can share experiences and challenges with each other, as well as taking part in open discussions with our expert panel.

 Through a series of Masterclasses, we’ll follow up with informal workshops every month addressing key themes relating to good work and mental wellbeing.
 Stephen, Frank Pot, Natalie Wilkie and Peter Totterdill, plus other members of our team, will be regular contributors to each session together with occasional guest experts and practitioners.

 Based on feedback so far, we’ll be addressing job design and job crafting, line management roles and behaviours, emotional intelligence, and the impact of digital technologies – but this list isn’t exclusive and we’re keen to include any other issues and challenges identified by Lab members.

 Between each session, we’ll be continuing the discussion in themed online forums within the Lab, and we’ll also build up a bespoke knowledge bank including evidence, case studies and practical tools for use by members.
 Of course we’ll also be available for one-to-one chats from time to time if we can help with specific issues.

-We envisage the Lab continuing through to the end of 2021, at which point we’ll produce a short, practical guide to the issues discussed in the Lab (though happy to continue afterwards by popular demand!)
+We’ll also produce a short, practical guide to the issues discussed in the Lab (though happy to continue afterwards by popular demand!)